xmake-io/xmake-docs/features/distcc_build.md

 }
 ```

-Then, we can compile the Android project in a distributed way like normal local compilation, and even configure multiple Windowss, macOS, Linux and other different server hosts, as the resources of the distributed compilation service, to compile it.
+Then, we can compile the Android project in a distributed way like normal local compilation, and even configure multiple Windows, macOS, Linux and other different server hosts, as the resources of the distributed compilation service, to compile it.

 Just download the NDK for the corresponding platform.